elastic/kibana/docs/dashboard.md

 ### Loading a Saved Dashboard

 To load an existing dashboard, click on the *Open* icon in the toolbar menu.
 This will present you with a list of existing dashboard you can load.
-If you have more then 5 dashboards, you can use the filter input at the top to search for the dashboard you want to load.
+If you have more then 5 dashboards, you can use the filter input at the top to search for the dashboard you want to load or click the page links at the bottom of the loader panel.

 ### Sharing Dashboards